-At Greenview Islamic School, values-based learning is the key to the way we teach.
+At Greenview Islamic International School, values-based learning is the key to the way we teach.
 With strong positive values, teachers and staff create a positive learning environment for your child.

-Through a values-based school like Greenview Islamic School, children develop a strong sense of who they are.
+Through a value-based school like Greenview Islamic International School, children develop a strong sense of who they are.
 They develop responsibility and trust.
 In turn, this liberates teachers from the stress of confrontations that frees up both teaching and learning times.
 By working closely with parents, students grow socially and academically and eventuate into confident and happy individuals.

 THE SCHOOL CURRICULUM IS DESIGNED TO: